qmake Build Configuration

 To set the default build properties, select Tools > Options > Build & Run > Default Build Properties.

-Since Qt 5.11, you can compile QML source code into the final binary.
-This improves the startup time of the application and eliminates the need to deploy QML files together with the application.
+You can compile QML source code into the final binary to improve the startup time of the application and eliminate the need to deploy QML files together with the application.
 For more information, see Ahead-of-Time Compilation.

-Qt Creator project wizard templates create Qt Quick projects that can be compiled, because they are set up to use the Qt Resource System.
-To compile QML code, select Enable in the Qt Quick Compiler field.
+Qt Creator project wizard templates create Qt Quick projects that can be compiled because they are set up to use the Qt Resource System.
+To compile QML code, select Enable in the Use qmlcachegen field.
 To use default settings, select Leave at Default.

 Qt Creator builds qmake projects by running the